 So How Should It Be Done?

 Experts have come forward to demonstrate one of these ways that we’d like to share with you.
 Dr. Emily Puente, a chiropractor from Bridge Family Chiropractic in Mansfield, Texas, was kind enough to help us out.
 She happens to be a mom as well and says that she got this idea, which was the best gift ever.

 What you do is kneel or squat close to the baby carrier and loop your arm through the handle.
 Then, turn your hand so that your palm is facing down and supporting the weight of the car seat.

 Getting up will be pretty easy, and if you carry the seat this way, your posture should be more protected.
-This method is bound to distribute weight in a way that alleviates the strain on your arm, hips, and back.
+This method distributes weight in a way that alleviates the strain on your arm, hips, and back.

 This is merely a creative idea to help parents out.
-However, it might not work on all car seat makes and models.
+However, it might not work with all car seat makes and models.

 Remember Your Limits

 If your car seat tends to fall beyond that category with the baby in it, avoid it.
-This tip could be helpful, however, if you absolutely must take the baby with you and you’re making the trip solo.
+This tip could be helpful, however, if you absolutely must take the car seat with you and you’re making the trip solo.

 Carry the Car Seat in the Center

 If the method above doesn’t work for you, holding the car seat in front of you with both arms could be better.
 This will be close to your core and will help you maintain your posture without strain.